ridgelines/go-cache/README.md

 * [Share Memory By Communicating](https://blog.golang.org/share-memory-by-communicating)

 The code is [tested](https://github.com/zpatrick/go-cache/blob/master/cache_test.go), although standard caveats of using `interface{}` apply.
-Personally, I'd recommend copying this package and replacing `interface{}` with whatever type you need to cache.
+Personally, I'd recommend copying this package and replacing `var T interface{}` with whatever type you need to cache.
 I may add code generation in the future to make that process easier.

 ## Example